Links to all articles included in this series:

 - Phishing: Signs of phishing, phishing emails, phishing sites

 - Computer Optimization: Why is my computer slow?
 What can I do about it?

 - Improving Your Email Experience (you are here)

 - Enjoying Your Computer: Social Media.
 Entertaining Activities.
 Educational Activities.

-Understanding the transfer of email between server and client, the use of cloud based vs local based vs web based, and the use of SMTP, POP3 and IMAP can be very confusing.
-It is perhaps one reason why once an individual gets an email account working they do not bother changing.
+Understanding the transfer of email between server and client, the use of cloud based vs local based vs web based, and the use of SMTP, POP3 and

 The good news is, it is similar to driving a car, and you really don’t have to understand every aspect of its inner workings to drive it.
 Many people have more than one car and understand nothing about differentials; camshafts etc. and still manage to drive perfectly.
 Email is the same.
 We will be covering just enough to get you where you want to go.

 These are the topics we will be covering: